-AVID 10 (9918)

-Prerequisite: AVID 9
+AVID 10 (9918) 5 Credits Prerequisite: AVID 9 or by Application Full Year Grade 10

 This full year course, AVID Elective 10 is a college readiness course that will become the second course in a sequence of four for the AVID Program.
 This course will be required for all sophomores in the AVID Program and will provide 5 credits toward the 140 credits required for graduation.
 The course is aligned to the New Jersey Student Learning Standards for English, Technology, Social Studies, and Science, with an emphasis on CPIs in English and Technology.
 This course will provide students with academic support for AP, Honors and CPA level courses and assist them in the development of career goals, while at the same time exposing them to colleges and universities.
 Students will attend college fairs and college visits through the Elective while preparing for college entrance exams.
 Students will continue to refine Cornell Notes, Costa's Questions, WICOR strategies, and Tutorials.
 This course fulfills the 21st Century Requirement.